 The majority of current development trends can be of advantage to telehealth software development.
 Artificial intelligence, the Internet of Things, Big Data, and others will contribute to better delivery of healthcare services.
 Let’s discuss the most demanded technology solutions in brief.

 Artificial intelligence.
 AI-based chatbots are made to deliver care to patients fast.
 They can consult patients on their symptoms and transmit the record to their doctors for setting up a treatment plan if needed.
 Besides, chatbots can answer questions concerning physician's schedules, competency, and more.
 Accenture report claims that hospitals that apply AI-based apps can save about $150 billion each year.

 Internet of Things.
-Connecting IoT sensors to a diverse range of mobile devices will improve monitoring of health conditions, diagnosis, prescriptions adherence, and more.
+Connecting IoT sensors during software development medical devices will improve monitoring of health conditions, diagnosis, prescriptions adherence, and more.
 For example, using wearables, and other medical devices patients will be able to track temperature, blood pressure, heart rate, and other healthcare parameters and send the results to their therapists for further analysis.

 Augmented Reality.
-AR technology will enable the visualization of healthcare information in a multidimensional way.
+AR technology will enable the data visualization in healthcare in a multidimensional way.
 For example, detecting disease through image recognition can help doctors diagnose patients with real-time screening analysis that is just as accurate as done by experts.